aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    resources flexibly, just like they are self-constructed.
 Therefore, the purchaser is not only provided with a network slice, but also the full set of functionalities for operating and maintaining the network slice.
-The purchaser also expects to, in a flexible and independent manner, schedule and maintain physical resources to support their own end-to-end automation using both leased and self-constructed network resources.
+The purchaser also expects to, flexibly and independently, schedule and maintain physical resources to support their own end-to-end automation using both leased and self-constructed network resources.